thangacodes/Scripting/README.md

-* Bash Scripting *
+Bash and Shell Scripting:

-This is my kick start in learning Bash Scripting.
+Here is my kick start in learning Bash Script.
+Trying to learn all I can about Linux Scripting...

-Small contribution learning my stuff related to Linux Bash Scripting.